Mirman At A Glance

 What is Mirman’s curriculum?

 At Mirman, we believe that no school should put a limit on what a child can learn.
 For that reason, our curriculum model is based on a combination of acceleration and increased depth and complexity.
-Each of our classes is accelerated by one academic year, meaning a 3rd grade class will cover what is traditionally 4th grade material.
+Each of our classes is accelerated by one academic year, meaning a Third Grade class will cover what is traditionally Fourth Grade material.
 Those grade-level standards are then taught through a thematic lens that encourages students to explore the topics with greater depth and complexity.
 This allows for our students to be challenged academically while still being in a class of same-age peers that is designed to promote and support their social and emotional development.

 How will Mirman support my child’s unique strengths?